Debravation

 Debravation is the fourth solo album by American singer Deborah Harry, released in July 19, 1993.
 It was the final album Harry made whilst signed to the Chrysalis label, thus ending a successful partnership that began with her time as a member of Blondie and had endured for over 15 years.
 The album reached No. 24 in the UK Albums Chart.

 The US version of the album contains two additional tracks, including "My Last Date (With You)", which features instrumental backing from R.E.M.

 Debravation was re-issued in 2005 by Wounded Bird Records.

+Background

+Speaking of the album, Harry told Melody Maker in 1993, "The album I originally wanted to make was quite different from the one that came out in the end.
+There were lots of people involved in producing and arranging it and it became perhaps a bit too polished.
+It was supposed to be a lot more raw.
+It's come out kind of interesting, though."

 Single releases

 The first single from the album was the dance track "I Can See Clearly", which reached No. 23 in the UK.
 The second single, ballad "Strike Me Pink", had a controversial promotional video that was banned for being too disturbing – it featured a man in a glass tank filled with water, as Harry sits and watches him drown.